 Recognized as the world’s most credible corporate sustainability ranking, the Global 100 consists of the 100 top-performing companies worldwide based on a range of sector-specific “sustainability” metrics.

 Prologis has a comprehensive approach to sustainability encompassing three dimensions: environmental stewardship, social responsibility and governance.

-As the leading global provider of certified sustainable logistics space, Prologis owns more than 39 million square feet of facilities meeting green building standards, has completed energy efficiency improvements in over 50 percent of its global property portfolio, and has installed 83 megawatts of solar panels as part of its commitment to renewable energy.
+As an international provider of certified sustainable logistics space, Prologis owns more than 39 million square feet of facilities meeting green building standards, has completed energy efficiency improvements in over 50 percent of its global property portfolio, and has installed 83 megawatts of solar panels as part of its commitment to renewable energy.

-Steve Campbell, SVP director of environmental, engineering and sustainability, told LM that he views sustainable operations as a “vital component” to long-term business success.
+Steve Campbell, SVP director of environmental, engineering and sustainability, told Logistics Management – a sister publication – that he views sustainable operations as a “vital component” to long-term business success.

 “We are excited to be the only U.S. based real-estate company on the Global 100 list,” he said.

 Campbell added that Prologis will continue to develop, own, and operate a global portfolio of energy-efficient facilities that minimize their environmental impact.

 About the AuthorPatrick Burnson, Executive Editor Patrick Burnson is executive editor for Logistics Management and Supply Chain Management Review magazines and web sites.
 Patrick is a widely-published writer and editor who has spent most of his career covering international trade, global logistics, and supply chain management.
 He lives and works in San Francisco, providing readers with a Pacific Rim perspective on industry trends and forecasts.
 You can reach him directly at [email protected]

 Subscribe to Logistics Management Magazine!Subscribe today.
 It's FREE!

 Get timely insider information that you can use to better manage your entire logistics operation.